ArcanaDoble/fichas-rol-app/README.md

 ## 📗 Project Notes

 - Token sheets are cached client-side.
 Listener subscriptions depend only on the set of sheet IDs so moving a token no longer recreates them or triggers repeated Firestore requests.
+- Restoring a player sheet no longer overwrites the token sheet ID, ensuring edits persist.

 ## 🤝 Contribución